 Coffee brewing is an art form.
 It is a process that requires patience, skill, and, perhaps most importantly, the correct equipment.
 This leads us to today’s question: Does the type of coffee grinder make a difference to your coffee’s taste?

-Knowing which grinder is best for your coffee is vital, and we’ve got everything you need to know.
+Knowing which grinder is best for your coffee is vital, and we’ve got everything you need to know — from grind size charts to budget guidance.

 Does the Coffee Grinder You Use Make a Difference?